 Asking for a debt verification letter can put the brakes on the collector quickly and may even force him to give up trying to collect.

 If you receive a call from a collector, never, under any circumstances, say you owe the debt.
 State laws vary but it is possible that the statute of limitations on your debt has already expired.

-This means that the collector is trying to collect on a debt that they can’t legally complete.
+This means that the collector is trying to collect on a debt that they can’t actually take legitimate legal action to complete.
 However, if you say that you do own that debt, the clock could restart.